 The IPaM process

-Once a business commits to participating in the IPaM program they will be allocated a dedicated IPaM Advisor to work with, initially for up to 12 months to complete the program.
+Once a business commits to participating in the IPaM program they will be allocated a dedicated IPaM Advisor to work with.

 - reviews of health, safety and injury management systems